jacksonlevine/jacksonLevinePortfolio/README.md

 # Known Bugs:
 * Text may extend out of boxes in some circumstances.

+* Lizard sometimes fades in over the name at the top.

 ~~* TODO: Add animation.~~

 ~~* TODO: Add indicator to display that you can click the images to enlarge~~